IBM-Bluemix-Docs/sap-hana/hana-ha.md

 There are numerous documents that provide in-depth help on planning and installing an HA environment for SAP services.
 The documents include information on failover, replication, scale-out, and disaster recovery (DR).
 References to certain documents are provided where appropriate.

-All the operating systems and distributions supported by {{site.data.keyword.cloud_notm}} for an SAP deployment (Windows, and Linux RHEL, and SLES) come with high-availability software and specific extensions.
+All the operating systems and distributions supported by {{site.data.keyword.cloud_notm}} for an SAP deployment (Windows, Linux RHEL, and SLES) come with high-availability software and specific extensions.
 Following are the supported OS and distributions.

 * [New Failover Clustering Improvements in Windows Server 2012 and Its Benefits for SAP NetWeaver High Availability ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://blogs.sap.com/2013/10/16/new-failover-clustering-improvements-in-windows-server-2012-and-its-benefits-for-sap-netweaver-high-availability/){: new_window} provides a description based on Microsoft Windows Server Failover Clustering (WFSC) on the Windows OS with SAP NetWeaver.